Privacy Policy Cookie Policy Terms and Conditions

 History & Culture

-The Sova Valley also has a sad history.
+The Soca Valley also has a sad history.
 The Soca River was once the border to Austria.
 In World War I, this region was one of the bloodiest frontlines.
 There are numerous memorials in the valley, such as the Italian Charnel House on the hill of Kobarid, the Priznica memorial park and the military cemetery in Bovec.

 At the Tonocov grad, an archaeological site and Napoleon’s Bridge are also highlights of the Sova Valley.
 In addition, you can find multiple museums such as the WW1 outdoor museum in Kolovrat, the Tolmin Museum and the Kobarid Museum.